Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/databases.md

 - Cloud Bigtable stores data in massively scalable tables, each of which is sorted key-value map
 - Table are composed of rows describing a single entity and columns
 - Each row is indexed with a single row key
-- Columns which do relate to each other are grouped together in column families
+- Columns which relate to each other are grouped together in column families
 - Each column is identified by a combination of column family and column quantifier
 - Cloud Bigtable tables are sparse
 - Tables are sharded into blocks of contiguous rows, called tablets
-- Tablets are similar to HBase regions
+- Tables are similar to HBase regions
-- Bigtables learns to adjust to certain access patterns
+- Bigtable learns to adjust to certain access patterns

 ## Cloud Memorystore

 - It is a fully managed Redis service used for in-memory data storage
-- It automates complex tasks such as: HA, failover, patches and monitoring
+- It automates complex tasks like: HA, failover, patches and monitoring
 - The instance running Redis can be configured with 1GB to 300GB of memory